UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment3.md

 ```
 output 1:
         Enter the values in different wallets, Enter space separated values :
         10 20 30 40 50
         The fattest wallet has 50 in it.
         The skinniest wallet has 10 in it.
         All together, these wallets have 150 in them.
-        All together, the total value of these wallets is worth 15.0 dimes.
+        All together, the total value of these wallets is worth 1500 dimes.
 output 2:
-output 3:
-output 4:
+        Enter the values in different wallets, Enter space separated values :
+        90 20 10 80 40 30 40
+        The fattest wallet has 90 in it.
+        The skinniest wallet has 10 in it.
+        All together, these wallets have 310 in them.
+        All together, the total value of these wallets is worth 3100 dimes.

 ```
 ## Problem 2: Periodic Table